The Best Houseplants Based On Your Star Sign (According To An Astrologer)

 Aries (March 21 - April 19)

-One can spot a snake plant in many households — according to The Sill, it is native to southern and central Africa and thrives in medium to bright sunlight.
+One can spot a snake plant in many households.
+It is native to southern and central Africa and thrives in medium to bright sunlight.
 It's no surprise a vibrant Aries goes well with the down-for-anything Sansevieria.
 Stardust said, "Snake plants have rootstocks, which means that they have jagged razor-like leaves that grow as a result.
-Anyone who knows an Aries can attest to their wit and precise communication style, which is often impulsive and sharp. "
+Anyone who knows an Aries can attest to their wit and precise communication style, which is often impulsive and sharp.

 Taurus (April 20 - May 20)